Recommended Bariatric Vitamins and Minerals

 - Step 4: Wait three to four hours.

-- Step 5: Take one Bariatric Advantage Calcium Citrate with Vitamin D chew.
+- Step 5: Take one Calcium Citrate with vitamin D chew.

-Important Note: Adjustable gastric band patients may swallow the vitamins and calcium after the first month because they still have the whole stomach intact and continue to have all the gastric juices to help break down vitamins.
+Important: Adjustable gastric band patients may swallow the vitamins and calcium after the first month because they still have the whole stomach intact and continue to have all the gastric juices to help break down vitamins.
 They also have all of the small intestine intact for 100 percent absorption.
-The swelling from the placement of the band has decreased back to normal after 30 days so that swallowing pills is no longer an issue.
+The swelling from the placement of the band has disappeared after 30 days so that swallowing pills is no longer an issue.

 Gastric Bypass Patients